onqtam/headjack/docs/why/100_1k_10k_words.md

 # How to read this book

-This book presents itself to you as a fractal - nested levels of detail depending on your interests
+This book presents itself to you as a fractal - nested levels of detail depending on your interests and time

 make a diagram with all the titles and how some of them connect to different aspects of the last chapter "as a service"